andreschaffer/logging-guidelines/README.md

 We need a good balance so they are 1) not lacking 2) not cluttering and distracting from the relevant information (while being expen$ive).

 ## A picture is worth a thousand words
-Example of logging in a basic application flow
+Example of logging in a basic application flow:

     +---------+